- Parents Home

 Magnetic resonance urography (MR-U)

-This procedure, which makes a magnetic resonance imaging (MRI) scan of the urinary tract without the use of dyes or radioactive materials, has been shown to be as accurate as other scans and is now typically done in place of an intravenous pyelogram.
+This procedure, which makes a magnetic resonance imaging (MRI) scan of the urinary tract without the use of dyes or radioactive materials, is as accurate as other scans and is now typically done in place of an intravenous pyelogram.

 How Are Recurrent UTIs Treated?

-Treatment for recurrent UTIs depends on what's causing them in the first place.
-Sometimes the answer is as simple as teaching a child to empty the bladder as soon as he or she has the urge to go.
+Treatment for recurrent UTIs depends on what's causing them.
+Sometimes the answer is as simple as teaching a child to empty their bladder as soon as they have the urge to go.

 If a condition like VUR is causing the infections, the solution is a bit more complicated.
-Kids with VUR must be watched closely, because the condition can lead to kidney infection (pyelonephritis) and kidney damage.
-Usually, surgery isn't necessary because many kids outgrow the condition.
+Kids with VUR must be watched closely, because it can lead to kidney infection (pyelonephritis) and kidney damage.
+Most kids outgrow the condition.
+Some might need surgery to correct the reflux.

 Some kids with VUR benefit from daily treatment with a small amount of antibiotics, which can also make surgery unnecessary.
 Kids with VUR should see a pediatric urologist, who can decide if antibiotic treatment is the best option.

 In some cases, surgery is needed to correct VUR.
 The most common procedure is ureteral reimplantation, in which one or both of the ureters are repositioned to correct the backflow of urine from the bladder.
-This can be done through a small incision.
-The success rate for this surgery is high, although not everyone is a good candidate for it.
+This procedure requires only a small incision and, in some children, can be done using robotic-assisted laparoscopy.
+When surgery is necessary, the success rate is high, but not everyone is a good candidate for it.

 Kids may be candidates for ureteral reimplantation if they: